Take Action – Eating for a Greener Future

 • Expiration dates and best-before dates are different.
 Expiration dates are required on only a small number of specific foods, such as infant formula and meal replacements.
 When foods are past their expiry date, they are no longer safe to eat.

 • A best-before date is not an indicator of food safety—it's about freshness, nutritional value and quality.
-So use your judgement when deciding if food can be eaten.
+So use your judgment when deciding if food can be eaten.

 Learn more about date labelling